Parameter Estimation and Seasonal Modification of the Fractional Poisson Process with Application to Vorticity Extremes over the North Atlantic: Methodology

 We propose an estimator, which combines ideas of the CM and the QLS approach.
 It is based on numerical minimization of the sum of squared distances between the CDF of the model distribution and the empirical CDF at $r$ empirical quantiles $\hat{q}_{\alpha_1}, \ldots, \hat{q}_{\alpha_r}$.
 This quantile-based (QB) estimator for the Mittag-Leffler parameters is defined as

 The QB estimator can be regarded as a simplification of the CM estimator, as it also compares the empirical and model CDFs, but focuses on some selected quantiles rather than considering all order statistics.
 The optimization is done with the L-BFGS-B algorithm introduced in \citet{L-BFGS-B}.
 In \mbox{Section 3}, we demonstrate that using more than two quantiles is more informative and reduces the empirical MSE of our parameter estimators.
-However, the information gain obtained by increasing $r$ further gets smaller if we select the $r$ quantiles carefully.
+However, if the quantiles are selected appropriately, each additional increase in $r$ provides progressively less additional information.
 Based on our simulation studies, we found that using $r = 5$ quantiles in the QB estimator produces a rather efficient estimator for the Mittag-Leffler parameters while maintaining a low computation time.
-Given the many possible choices for $\alpha_1,\ldots,\alpha_r$, we address this issue further in \mbox{Section \ref{sec:simulation_1}}.
-In Section~\ref{consistency} of the appendix, we prove that the QB estimator is consistent, provided that the quantiles are chosen appropriately.
-A sufficient condition for this is that, for at least one pair of quantiles $q_{\alpha_i}$ and $q_{\alpha_j}$,
+Given the many possible choices for $\alpha_1,\ldots,\alpha_r$, we further address this issue in \mbox{Section \ref{sec:simulation_1}}.
+In Section~\ref{consistency} of the appendix, we prove that the QB estimator is consistent and asymptotically normal, provided that the quantiles are chosen appropriately.
+In case of the Mittag-Leffler distribution, a sufficient condition for consistency is that, for at least one pair of quantiles $q_{\alpha_i}$ and $q_{\alpha_j}$ used,